 Pioneer fundraiser helped to expand our support in Latvia to include special needs children support centres.

 During 2016 Ambassador of Latvia to UK Andris Teikmanis was fundraising for GfL during 2016 London Marathon

 While our volunteers had been consulted by UK charity sector experts in the past, for the first time GfL received donation in kind from another UK charity – 400kgs / 750 children’s winter coats surplus was received in December 2016 from Hands on London.

-We look forward to continuous support of our donors and volunteers (including distance volunteers translators), so together we can make difference to the lives of the least protected members of the Latvian society.
+We look forward to continuous support of our donors and volunteers (including distance volunteers translators), so together we can make difference to the lives of the least protected members of the society in Latvia.